Cybersecurity Trends in Africa: 7 Things You Must Know

 Since social media is a big part of the evolution of the web, understanding these sorts of threats is vital.

 Right now, the continent is in dire need of cybersecurity professionals to address these sorts of threats.
-The average user is becoming savvier by the day, and are taking actions to counteract these issues.
+The average user is becoming savvier by the day and is taking action to counteract these issues.

 Consider These Cybersecurity Trends